 Some casinos also mix these rules, having the dealer peek for an ace (when a blackjack is fairly common), but not peek if the dealer is showing a ten.

 Common Rule: Player blackjacks win at 3-2 odds.
 If the dealer also has a blackjack, the bet is considered a push.

 Alternative Rules: Unfortunately, most alternative rules dealing with player blackjacks work in the casino’s favor.
 Some casinos offer less than 3-2 odds on a blackjack; 6-5 is common, though 1-1 and 7-5 can also be seen occasionally.
-On the bright side, some blackjack games allow the player to win even if dealer also shows a blackjack, and promotional deals sometimes allow suited blackjacks (or even all blackjacks) to pay at higher odds, such as 2-1.
+On the bright side, some blackjack games allow the player to win even if the dealer also shows a blackjack, and promotional deals sometimes allow suited blackjacks (or even all Blackjacks) to pay at higher odds, such as 2-1.

 Dealer Playing Rules

 Common Rule: The dealer must stand on all hands of 17 or more, and hit on all hands of 16 or less.